PilotFish Delivers Broad Support for X12 EDI Transaction Integration

 The X12 EDI format was developed by ASC X12 (Accredited Standards Committee X12) and primarily serves US industry.
 A surge in the number of end-users in insurance, finance, healthcare, government, pharmaceutical and medical device industries and others has fueled the growing demand for modern, cost-effective EDI integration solutions and services.
 As a select distribution partner of X12 and with access to X12 standards artifacts, PilotFish delivers the industry’s most robust solution for rapid and efficient parsing, mapping, validation and production of any X12 standards message.

 PilotFish’s eiConsole for X12 EDI graphical Automated Interface Assembly Line process easily handles connecting Anything to Anything – including legacy systems and newer technologies.
 The built-in eiConsole for X12 EDI’s Data Mapper comes equipped with a powerful EDI Format Builder.
-Within the data mapper, users need only select from the EDI Format Builder’s drop-down menu to choose the transaction they want to work with.
+Within the data mapper, users need only enter the external schema file or external EDI file name of the transaction they want to work with.
 It is a simple process, taking just seconds to read in the transaction.
 Once the transaction set is loaded, users can begin the graphical drag & drop mapping process.

 X12 EDI usage involves message syntax and standard, messaging protocol and transports.